RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Command to disable selected DVO recommendation on Insights Advisor
 * Dialog that allow user to disable selected DVO recommendation on Insights Advisor
+* Disable DVO recommendation for one actually selected cluster in Insights Advisor
+* Disable DVO recommendation for all clusters in Insights Advisor

 ## `DVO_Recommendations/namespace_feedback.feature`